DIY Face masks are a great way to maintain beautiful skin on a budget.

 Nutrient Rich Clay Face Mask

-Image and Recipe: Soap Deli News
+Find recipe on: Soap Deli News

 Clay face masks are known for being great at removing deep seated dirt in your skin, and for softening your complexion overall.
 This nutrient rich clay mask is a great concoction to get your face mask ritual going.